 | NFC |

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

-Both the 7D Mark II and the K-3 II are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the K-3 II followed on from the Pentax K-3.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is the Canon 7D II better than the Pentax K-3 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 7D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.